AbobaShark/ZoologyMod-Framework-For-Rimworld/README.md

 Animals marked with `ModExtension_IsScavenger` can consume:

-* spoiled corpses
+* rotten corpses
-* skeletonized corpses
+* skeletonized corpses if **allowVeryRotten** is set to true.

-Nutrition value of skeletonized corpses is reduced compared to fresh corpses.
+The nutritional value of skeletonized corpses is reduced compared to fresh corpses.

 **Controlled by**